 Restricted General Funds represent unspent General Annual Grant (GAG), which must be used for the normal recurring costs of the Academy Trust together with other restricted general funds.
-During the year £242,000 was transferred to Restricted Fixed Asset Funds representing the trust's contribution to capital projects in the year net of revenue maintenance expenditure incurred from capital income (Devolved Formula Capital income) during the year.
+During the year £188,000 was transferred to Restricted Fixed Asset Funds representing the trust's contribution to capital projects in the year net of revenue maintenance expenditure incurred from capital income (Devolved Formula Capital income) during the year.

 Restricted Fixed Asset Funds represent resources which have been applied to specific capital purposes imposed by the funder together with cash resources still to be expended.
-At 31 August 2023 Restricted Fixed Asset Funds comprise the Net Book Value of Fixed Assets.